CColonBackslashAlexShepherd/CColonBackslashAlexShepherd/README.md

-- 👋 Hi, I’m Alex Shepherd
-- 👀 I’m interested in Robotics and Electrical Engineering
+Hi!
+I'm Alex Shepherd.

-- 🌱 I’m currently learning Electrical Engineering at the University of Calgary
+I am a fourth-year electrical student at the University of Calgary.